Travel Insurance Online :: Articles

 Allianz Partners Highlights the Risks of Travelling Uninsured

-27 Oct 2025: Paige Estritori
+14 Dec 2025: Paige Estritori

-Recent research conducted by the Insurance Council of Australia (ICA) and the Department of Foreign Affairs and Trade (DFAT) has revealed a concerning trend: one in seven Australian travellers embark on overseas trips without any form of travel insurance.
+Recent research commissioned by the Insurance Council of Australia (ICA) and the Department of Foreign Affairs and Trade's (DFAT) Smartraveller program has unveiled a concerning trend: approximately 14% of Australian travellers embark on international journeys without any form of travel insurance.
 This statistic has prompted Allianz Partners to urge Australians to reconsider the importance of securing adequate coverage before travelling abroad. - read more

 Surge in Medical Claims Among Australian Travellers Highlights Importance of Comprehensive Insurance